amirfounder/.github/profile/README.md

 # Amir Sharapov

-Amir Sharapov (@amirfounder) references to resources and repositories for recruiters.
-Current Full-Stack Software Engineer.
-Aspiring AI / ML Engineer.
+Amir Sharapov (@amirfounder) organization references an ongoing index of projects for recruiters.

 ## Contents